Homebrew/homebrew-cask/CONTRIBUTING.md

 ```

 You can also follow the steps in the documentation on [adding a cask](https://docs.brew.sh/Adding-Software-to-Homebrew#casks) for more complicated changes.

-## Getting Set Up To Contribute

-Follow the guide in [How to Open a Homebrew Pull Request](https://docs.brew.sh/How-To-Open-a-Homebrew-Pull-Request#cask-related-pull-request).

 ## Adding a Cask